Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ## Who was the ICO boom for?
 ICOs, just as penny stocks, are a two-sided market.
 Investors don't care about the technology, they just want objects of speculation to get rich.
 Fraudsters don't care either, they just want objects of manipulation to get rich.
 Everyone gets what they need, the market bustles with activity, and everyone makes money—until they don't.

+Uncensorable world-scale blockchains are pretty much the optimal platform for kind of activity.
+It's no wonder that fraudsters and speculators were quick to converge on it.

 But despite the technological accoutrements, it's an old story.
 So what do penny stocks explain about the ICO bubble?
 Penny stocks explain the shitcoins, the scams, the unregistered securities, the market manipulation, and most of the long tail of the ICO bubble.
-Although this side of the market hopefully it evaded your attention, by volume, this is *most* of what was happening in the bubble.
-Any explanation of ICOs must explain this thick tail of fraud.
+Again, by volume, this is *most* of what was happening in the bubble.

 But I want to be careful here.
-For penny stock fraudsters, uncensorable blockchains were a blessing to their line of business, and they were quick to co-opt the technology.
-But the concept of an ICO didn't begin that way.
+Penny stock fraudsters were quick to co-opt ICOs, but the concept of an ICO didn't begin that way.
 ICOs arose out of blockchain community crowdfunding, first pioneered by [Mastercoin](https://www.forbes.com/sites/laurashin/2017/09/21/heres-the-man-who-created-icos-and-this-is-the-new-token-hes-backing/#16058fb21183) in 2013, with [Augur](https://www.coinmama.com/guide/history-of-ethereum) being the first on Ethereum in 2015.
-Most of their funders were nerdy cypherpunks, excited to support new technology they could play with.
+Most of their funders were nerdy cypherpunks, excited to support some new technology they could play with.

 We should not conflate cryptocurrencies, the underlying technology, with the ICO bubble, which was a speculative phenomenon that converged atop it. **The ICO bubble was something that happened to crypto, not something intrinsic to it.**

 Most of the technologists and cypherpunks who built this stuff were simply motivated by building a new financial system.
-And they're still whittling away, even after the thundering herd have come and gone.
+And they're still whittling away, even after the thundering herd of speculators and fraudsters have come and gone.

-So we've looked at the P2P file sharing boom, and how it mirrors crypto's revolutionary spirit and rejection of power structures.
-We've also looked at penny stocks and how it mirrors the ICO bubble's enablement of fraud and gambling.
-But there's an element that we're missing here, and one that I've failed to address so far—the substance of technological innovation.
+So we've looked at P2P file sharing and penny stocks in comparison to the ICO bubble.
+But there's still one aspect of the bubble that I've failed to address so far—technological innovation.

 After all, I don't believe for a second that the crypto boom was principally about defrauding people, or that its underlying technology was irrelevant.
-I believe the very opposite—the ICO bubble occurred atop a kindling of real technological innovation.
-To truly grasp its consequences, we have to turn to the last historical precedent: the dotcom bubble and its soothsayer, Carlota Perez.
+The very opposite—the ICO bubble occurred atop the kindling of real technological innovation.
+To fully understand this, we have to turn to the last historical precedent: the dotcom bubble and its soothsayer, Carlota Perez.

 # III.
 Bubbles and technological revolutions

 > All bubbles are about greed… but some bubbles are also about the installation of technological revolutions. *– Carlota Perez*

 The World Wide Web—the Internet as most people know it—was invented by Tim Berners-Lee in 1989.
-Its genesis was the spark that set off the Information Age, and with it, the greatest stock market bubble of this generation.
+Its genesis was the spark that set off the Information Age, and alongside it, the greatest stock market bubble of this generation.

 ![Netscape Navigator](https://images.techhive.com/images/article/2014/10/slide-3-100522661-gallery.idge.gif)

-## REWORK THIS NARRATIVE PARAGRAPH, IT"S HARD TO FOLLOW AND LOW IMPACT
-The Web evolved rapidly compared to technologies that came before it.
-The Mosaic browser launched in 1993, at which point the internet had only 2% penetration in the US.
-By the time the bubble was in full force six years later, a full [36% of the US was online](https://data.worldbank.org/indicator/IT.NET.USER.ZS?locations=US).
-Compare that to telephones, which took [more than 30 years](https://ourworldindata.org/grapher/technology-adoption-by-households-in-the-united-states?time=1903..2016) to reach the same level of penetration.
+Compared to the technologies that came before it, the Web evolved rapidly.
+The Internet only had 2% penetration in the US when the Mosaic browser launched in 1993.
+Six years later, at the height of the bubble, a full [36% of the US was online](https://data.worldbank.org/indicator/IT.NET.USER.ZS?locations=US).
+(Telephones took [more than 30 years](https://ourworldindata.org/grapher/technology-adoption-by-households-in-the-united-states?time=1903..2016) to reach the same level of penetration.)

 The rapid rise of the Web, combined with low interest rates and the Clinton tax cuts of 1997, led to an incredible bullishness around the growth potential of the Internet.
-Venture capital became cheap, and entrepreneurs flocked to Silicon Valley.
-It was the hotbed of a new technological opportunism.
+Venture capital became cheap and opportunistic.
+Entrepreneurs flocked to Silicon Valley.

 Netscape kicked off the age, IPOing for $2.9B in 1995.
-It was somewhat unusual for an IPO to be so successful given the company was unprofitable, but Netscape's revenues were growing so rapidly that this would soon be forgotten.
+It was somewhat unusual for an unprofitable company to IPO so successfully, but Netscape's revenues were growing so rapidly that this would soon be forgotten.

 ![Marc Andreessen Time Magazine Cover](https://i.imgur.com/uVZXZ8h.jpg)

-The Netscape IPO would soon be followed in 1996 by Yahoo!, Excite, and Lycos, all fantastically successful IPOs by companies that were also growing rapidly.
-Like Netscape, they were burning through cash.
+The Netscape IPO would be quickly followed in 1996 by Yahoo!, Excite, and Lycos, all fantastically successful IPOs by companies that were also growing rapidly.
+And though, like Netscape, they were burning through cash, it didn't seem to matter.
+The market had spoken.

 Investors pulled money out of slower-growth companies to plow more capital into dotcoms.
-Any company, [so long as it had a ".com" in the name](https://www.investopedia.com/terms/d/dotcom-bubble.asp), attracted huge valuations.
+Any company, so long as it had a ".com" in the name, [attracted huge valuations](https://www.investopedia.com/terms/d/dotcom-bubble.asp).
 Retail investors, having recently received tax rebates, piled in.
 The Internet itself became the interface for many investors, through platforms like E-Trade (which also IPOed in 1996).
 Many publications reported stories of white collar professionals [quitting their jobs to daytrade tech stocks full-time](http://content.time.com/time/magazine/article/0,9171,991726,00.html).

-Wild returns fomented an all-out frenzy.
 In just five years, the NASDAQ had risen more than 400%.
+This fomented an all-out frenzy.
 In 1999 alone, Qualcomm [26X'd its stock price](https://www.nytimes.com/2000/01/03/business/the-year-in-the-markets-1999-extraordinary-winners-and-more-losers.html).
 Analysts stopped emphasizing P/E ratios and began citing Metcalfe's Law.
 A WSJ article from 1999 posed the question: are profits just a "[quaint concept](https://www.wsj.com/articles/SB9270768713268007)" that doesn't matter anymore?
 The Super Bowl in January of 2000 featured no fewer than [16 dotcom commercials]((https://en.wikipedia.org/wiki/Dot-com_commercials_during_Super_Bowl_XXXIV)).

 Companies like Pets.com were going from incorporation to IPO in a single year.
 Almost every single IPO popped, with an average of [68% first-day gains](https://money.cnn.com/1999/12/27/investing/century_ipos/).
 Investing in tech IPOs was widely agreed to be a foolproof way to multiply your money.
 A phenomenon of [dotcom parties]((https://www.salon.com/2000/04/25/party_5/)) spread across the valley, and those close to founders often received "friends and family" shares as tokens of generosity.

 It was a time of excess.
-The world had long been run by Wall Street, by East Coast elites, by old money.
-But a new global industry was arising via the Internet, and now the technocrats were its leaders.
+The trend was baffling to Wall Street, to the East Coast elites, to the old money.
+Storied hedge funds like Tiger Management had to [shut down](https://www.nytimes.com/2000/03/31/business/the-end-of-the-game-tiger-management-old-economy-advocate-is-closing.html).
+They couldn't keep up with how fast the world was changing.
+But the techies—they knew it all along, they told themselves.

-The world was going to change forever.
+The Internet would change everything.

 But on March 10 of 2000, the NASDAQ would hit its peak.
 The first tremor of weakness was on April 14, likely triggered by a tax selloff.
 By the end of that week, the NASDAQ tumbled a staggering 25%.

 Soon, dotcoms realized that their burn rates were unsustainable.
 The Fed announced plans to aggressively raise interest rates, and the economy would see six such tightenings over the next several months.
 Capital wavered.

 By May 18th, Boo.com went bust.
 In November, Pets.com followed.
 A few months later, Webvan shuttered operations.
-The show came crashing down faster than it had started and funding had all but dried up.
-By the end of 2001, after the September 11 attacks, most publicly traded dotcoms went bankrupt, and along with them, trillions of dollars of investment capital evaporated.
+The show came crashing down faster than it had started, and funding had all but dried up.
+By the end of 2001, after the September 11 attacks, most publicly traded dotcoms went bankrupt.
+Trillions of dollars of investment capital had evaporated.

 ![NASDAQ Composite Index](https://i.imgur.com/cnT4NQJ.png)